This section discusses how to create a new Client Profile.

 Be sure to complete all core fields.
-In the example below, the core field ‘First Name’ was left blank illustrating that this data element is required in order to save the client record.
+In the example below, the core field ‘Last Name’ was left blank illustrating that this data element is required in order to save the client record.
 See ‘Required vs. Soft Required vs. Not Required Fields’ below for details.

 Many clients have aliases, or past names. (i.e., maiden names, nicknames, etc.), which can complicate client search.
 The ‘Alias’ data field allows you to enter a list of names a client goes by.
 This allows other staff members and/or agencies search for the client’s record using any of the names entered into the Alias data field.

 When entering names, separate each name with a comma.